hoffa/pyogi/README.md

 A simpler music notation for piano learners.

+## Why?

+I'm bad at piano but I'm trying to learn by myself, and I find modern music notation overwhelming.

+For example:

+1. Why does the note corresponding to a line on the staff depend on (1) the [clef](https://en.wikipedia.org/wiki/Clef), (2) the [key signature](https://en.wikipedia.org/wiki/Key_signature), and (3) the [accidental](https://en.wikipedia.org/wiki/Accidental_(music)) next to a note?
+Why do I need to read 3 places just to know which key to press?
+1. Why have both C♯ and D♭ when they correspond to the same key?

 ## Comparison

 Here's the beginning of Claude Debussy's [Arabesque No. 1](https://en.wikipedia.org/wiki/Two_Arabesques) in modern musical notation: